The Virginia employment law guide

 COBRA is a federal law that allows many employees to continue their health insurance benefits after their employment ends.
 Because federal COBRA only applies to employers that have 20 or more employees, many states have adopted their own versions of the law, which are known as “mini-COBRAs.”
 Virginia’s mini-COBRA allows employees to continue their coverage for up to 12 months.
 Employers must provide an employee with a notice of their COBRA rights within 14 days of the triggering event.

-Virginia Social Media LAws
+Virginia Social Media Laws

 Virginia employers may not require a current or prospective employee to: Disclose the username and password to the current or prospective employee’s social media account; or Add an employee, supervisor, or administrator to the list of contacts associated with the current or prospective employee’s social media account.